-A major building expansion and renovation program was begun in 1972 and completed in 1976.
-The program included the construction of two new educational buildings (known as Academic Center, Building I, and Academic Center, Building II), renovations in the four already-existing educational facilities, and changes in landscaping and parking facilities.
+A major building expansion and renovation program was begun in 1972.
+The program included the construction of two new educational buildings ((known as Academic Center, Building I, and Academic Center, Building II), renovations in the four already-existing educational facilities, and changes in landscaping and parking facilities.

 Academic Center, Building I, is a four-story building, and is the main structure of the new Academic Center.
-This building, along with the second unit, offers approximately two and one-half times more classroom space than the Seminary has had in the past.
-In addition, it gathers together in one center the many classrooms and faculty offices that have been scattered over the campus.
+This building, along with the second unit, gathers together in one center the many classrooms and faculty offices of the campus.
 The basement floor houses the fully equipped Audiovisual Center permitting the utilization of the latest in educational technology throughout the entire Academic Center.
 The first floor houses three classrooms, the offices of the Academic Dean, and offices for the faculty in the departments of Bible Exposition, Systematic Theology, and Historical Theology.

 The second floor provides faculty offices for the two departments of Semitics and Old Testament Studies, and New Testament Literature and Exegesis.
-In addition, a number of classrooms and a faculty lounge are included on this same floor.
+In addition, a number of classrooms, a faculty lounge, a Language Research Library, and a faculty secretarial office are included on this same floor.

 The top floor is for the departments of Pastoral Ministries, Christian Education, and World Missions.
-In addition to class-rooms, two preaching-teaching chapels are provided, as well as other technical helps such as listening booths for taped sermons, closed-circuit television equipment for homiletical instruction, and display areas, conference rooms, and laboratories for the departments of Christian Education and World Missions.
+In addition to class-rooms, four preaching-teaching chapels are provided, as well as other technical helps such as listening booths for taped sermons, closed-circuit television equipment for homiletical instruction, and display areas, conference rooms, and laboratories for the departments of Christian Education and World Missions.
 Faculty members teaching in these areas have their offices on that floor located conveniently near these facilities.

 Academic Center, Building II, is located at the corner of Saint Joseph and Live Oak.
-Included on the first floor of this building are the Seminary Book Room, a snack area, and Lamb Auditorium with a seating capacity of approximately three hundred.
+Included on the first floor of this building are the Seminary Book Room, a snack area, and Lamb Auditorium with a seating capacity of approximately 250.
 A kitchen adjoining this multifunctional room provides for the serving of refreshments for special functions.

-The second floor of this building includes several large classrooms and a number of smaller classroom facilities.
-The plan as now detailed reserves the corner area of the campus located on Live Oak and Apple Streets for a future building tentatively planned as a student center.
+The second floor of this building includes several large class-rooms and a number of smaller classroom facilities.